EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 </ItemGroup>
 ```

-That allows our console app to use the classes provided by the package.
+Now our console app can use the classes provided by the package.

 All specifications for `CommandLineParser` are done via a plain old C# class that we need to define.
 For this console app, which accepts three mandatory arguments, such a class could look like this: